UselessGuru/MultiPoolMiner/MultiPoolMiner/README.md

       ...
     }
 Note: This is also a general parameter (see *-PricePenaltyFactor*).
 If both parameters - general and pool - are present, then the pool parameter takes precedence.

+#### Regions per pool
+Only use the pool endpoints is selected regions.
+This may be useful a pools endpoints are only operational in some regions, e.g. https://bitcointalk.org/index.php?topic=472510.msg51637436#msg51637436.

+E.g. To use only the MiningPoolHub ming endpoints in regions 'Asia' and 'US':

+    "MiningPoolHub": {
+      "Region":  [
+        "Asia",
+        "US"
+      ]
+    }
+Note: The values for 'Regions' must match the definitions in 'Regions.txt'.

 #### NiceHash internal wallet